Skip to main content

 Using Sales Navigator, it’s fairly easy to identify them.

 Aim for a 3-8% registration rate on average - higher if you’re highly precise in your target and/or have a great product!
-This means that you’ll have to outreach to 500 people on average per week to make sure you reach your 40 registrations goal!
+This means that you’ll have to reach out to 500 people on average per week to make sure you reach your 40 registrations goal!

-Identify similar events on LinkedIn and invite people that registered
+Identify similar events on LinkedIn and invite people who registered

 Post regularly on LinkedIn promoting the webinar

-You’ve understood it, awareness of your webinar is key to drive sign ups.
+You’ve understood it, awareness of your webinar is key to driving sign-ups.
 It’s fairly easy to reach 3.000-5.000 views per post promoting your webinar.

 If your webinar is a grouped tour, then you can use customer testimonials as content leading to your webinar!